 14. We can find many examples in our daily lives to see how an indriya becomes an āyatana.
 In another example, suppose you park the car on the side of the road and go to a restaurant to eat.
 When you come back, you see that someone has bumped his car into it, and there is a scratch on it.
 You, of course, get upset.

 ▪Suppose, after a while you sell that car.
-Then a few days later, you see it was destroyed in an accident.
-But now you are not upset about the same car getting destroyed.
-When you see that badly-damaged car, your cakkhu indriya does not become an internal āyatana.
-And that external rūpa (the car) does not become an external āyatana.
+Then, a few days later, you see it was destroyed in an accident.
+But now you are not upset about the same car getting wrecked.
+Your cakkhu indriya does not become an internal āyatana when you see that badly-damaged vehicle.
+The external rūpa (the seeing of the car) does not become an external āyatana.

 ▪The only difference was that you had given up your attachment to that car the moment you sold it.
 It is no longer “your car.”
 It became just another car the moment you gave up ownership.